reapp/new-site/source/docs-animations.md

 })
 ```

-The componentProps would end up apply attributes on those nodes like this:
+The componentProps would end up applying attributes on those nodes like this:

 ```
 <div ref="self" className="MyButton">